ChristianKreuzberger/AMuSt-Simulator/tutorials/tutorial_amust_ndnsim.md

 See [examples/ndn-multimedia-simple-svc-example1.cpp](https://github.com/ChristianKreuzberger/AMuSt-ndnSIM/blob/master/examples/ndn-multimedia-simple-svc-example1.cpp) for the full example.

-## Multimedia Consumers Options
+### Multimedia Consumers Options
 Our Multimedia Consumers have plenty of options to be configured.
 First of all, the two most important ones are

  * ``AdaptationLogic``
  *  ``MpdFileToRequest``

 ``MpdFileToRequest`` is, like the name suggests, the MPD file of the video to play.
-For the purpose of having a quicker start-up, it is possible to use gzip'ed MPD files here, by specifying a file like this: ``mpdfilename.mpd.gz``(the file obviously needs to be available in the directory).
+For the purpose of having a quicker start-up time, it is possible to use gzip'ed MPD files here, by specifying a file like this: ``mpdfilename.mpd.gz``(the file obviously needs to be available in the directory).
 ``AdaptationLogic``  depends heavily on the MPD file.
 If the MPD file contains SVC content, the following adaptation logics are available:

  * ``SVCBufferBasedAdaptationLogic`` - Buffer based adaptation logic for SVC, based on BIEB (Sieber et al., [Implementation and User-centric Comparison of a Novel Adaptation Logic for DASH with SVC](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6573184&tag=1)) with alpha=8 and gamma=16 - make sure to set ``MaxBufferedSeconds`` to at least ``gamma + 2 * alpha + 1`` (in this case 33), we recommend setting it to at least 60